 Bedding had to be easy to get into the small opening of the trailer but still extremely comfortable.
 A mobile home is a space people might spends months in at a time, so I wanted it to have all the comfort of home.
 I chose Cocoon by Sealy.
 They offer superior quality and their mattress comes in a small box; perfect to get into our tiny home space.

-Now for the outside.
+Now for the outside of this modern tiny house.
 This is what people see first and it sets the tone for the space.
-There was lots of body work to be done on this 2004 mobile home so that came first.
+There was lots of bodywork to be done on this 2004 mobile home so that came first.
 We worked with Great Canadian Fleet Services who were able to repair the damaged fiberglass and paint to make the mobile home look like new again.
 We also chose to have it completely wrapped by Bolt Signs.
 They were able to produce and install a vinyl wrap to completely transform the outside of the mini home.

 The dated awning was hanging off the mobile home and in desperate need of a complete overhaul.
 We teamed up with The Awning Authority who special in retractable awning and screens that are designed to last a life time (and with a home on wheels, you certainly need the option of opening and closing up the shade system).

-Finally, this Tiny Home would not be complete without a great charcoal grill that you can easily set-up when you arrive at your destination.
+Finally, this Modern Tiny House would not be complete without a great charcoal grill that you can easily set-up when you arrive at your destination.
 We knew we’d want to enjoy some outdoor grilling so we added an ivory color Weber Master-Touch charcoal kettle to the mix.
 After a long drive, it’s the perfect grill to pop out of the trailer, light the briquettes and anticipate the sound of foods sizzling on the hot cooking grates.
-This retro-looking grill fit perfectly with the retro looking trailer.
+This retro-looking grill fits perfectly with the retro-looking trailer.

 Now grab a drink, put your feet up, and cheers to the upcoming summer season.